 The eagle is a symbol of Nabatean’s male deity, Dushara.

 Since the Nabateans believe in life after death, their tombs are big and designed like houses.
-These shelves (below) are nothing but plain shelves which can be useful in their next life.
+These shelves (below) are nothing but plain shelves that can be useful in their next life.

 And yes, this is where they bury their dead.
 Of course, not in a standing position. 😉